Lasègue sign: Test to detect sciatica or herniated disc

 Definition

-Lasègue's sign is revealed by a neurodynamic evaluation test commonly used when lumbar disc pathology, sciatica or other nerve root irritation (disco-radicular impingement).
-The maneuver or Lasegue test, first described by Ernest-Charles Lasègue in 1864, is also known as the straight leg raise test (EJT) or "Straight Leg Raise" (SLR) in English.
+Lasègue's sign is revealed by a neurodynamic evaluation test commonly used when lumbar disc pathology, sciatica or other irritation of the nerve roots (disco-radicular impingement).
+The Lasègue maneuver or test, first described by Ernest-Charles Lasègue in 1864, also goes by the name straight leg elevation test (EJT) or “Straight Leg Raise” (SLR) in English.

 This test imposes voltage constraints on the sciatic nerve and traction to the lumbosacral nerve roots (mainly from L4 to S2).
 A positive Lasègue sign indicates pain appearing in the lumbar region or the lower limb when it is lifted from the ground in a stretched position.